ABA–NBA merger: Drafting of underclassmen

 Prior to the ABA, the NBA did not allow college underclassmen to enter the league.
 In 1969 the ABA's Denver Rockets signed Spencer Haywood, a sophomore star at the University of Detroit who had played on the 1968 United States men's Olympic basketball team.
 The NCAA sued, but Haywood and the ABA prevailed.
-Julius Erving and George Gervin also joined the ABA's Virginia Squires as underclassmen, as did Jim Chones going from Marquette University to the New York Nets, George McGinnis from Indiana University to the Indiana Pacers and Ralph Simpson from Michigan State to the Denver Rockets.
-Moses Malone joined the ABA's Utah Stars straight out of high school.
-Eventually after the merger the NBA followed suit.
+Future Hall of Famers Julius Erving and George Gervin also joined the ABA's Virginia Squires as underclassmen, as did George McGinnis from Indiana University to the Indiana Pacers, Jim Chones going from Marquette University to the New York Nets, and Ralph Simpson from Michigan State to the Denver Rockets.
+Moses Malone also joined the ABA's Utah Stars straight out of high school, which later paved the way for them to allow Bill Willoughby to be drafted directly out of high school by the Denver Nuggets in 1975 alongside multiple high school prospects to be draft eligible in the NBA that year.
+Eventually after the merger happened, the NBA followed suit in allowing for underclassmen to be drafted in the NBA, with high schoolers also having a greater aim into the NBA during the late 1990s and early 2000s decades.
 Although the practice has never been without its share of critics, the drafting of college underclassmen has become common in the NBA and high school players were also selected in subsequent NBA drafts.

+Shootaround

+Shootaround, an informal pre-game practice session, was introduced by Bill Sharman.
+It has previously been briefly used during 39 games in the American Basketball League (ABL) when Sharman coached the Los Angeles Jets up until that franchise folded and Sharman later joined the Cleveland Pipers as their new head coach before it was then used in the ABA when he coached both the Los Angeles Stars and Utah Stars.
+The practice would later be used by every basketball team, including teams in the NBA to this day.

+Statistics

+In the 1967–68 season, its inaugural, the ABA introduced new statistical categories that would be counted during the games – blocked shots, steals, individual turnovers, separated rebounds to defensive and offensive.
+Three-pointers made, three-pointers attempted, and team rebounds previously counted only in the NCAA.

+The NBA would replicate the same things only from the 1973-1974 season for defensive rebounds, offensive rebounds, steals and blocks, as well as after the merger from 1977-1978 with turnovers and from 1979-1980 with 3-pointers both made and attempted.